Bedstone College Scholarships

 A. The day is not daunting and can actually be quite fun.
 The timetable for each student differs, depending on whether they are applying for an academic, sports, music, art, DT or all rounder award - or a combination of those!
 We will liaise with you as parents about the timetable, which involves three short exams for academic scholars, an interview with the Headmaster or member of the Senior Management Team and - for other disciplines such as music or art, for example, an interview and assessment from that Head of Department.
 We do, of course, provide lunch and tours for parents but it typically works best if you leave your children here while they take the various tests or audition, and come and collect them at the end.
 Believe it or not, this seems to give the applicants less nerves!
 Don't worry, they will be well looked after and with people of their own age.

 Q. My child is already at Bedstone.
 Can they apply for a scholarship?

-A. Yes, absolutely, provided they are looking for entry into Year 7 (first form), Year 9 (third form) or Year 12 (sixth form).
+A. Yes, absolutely, provided they are looking for entry into Year 7 (first form), Year 9 (third form), Year 10 (fourth form) or Year 12 (sixth form).
 They will go through exactly the same assessment as all the other candidates.

 Q. Do I have to register to attend the scholarship day?

-A. Yes please - and there is a strict deadline for applications, too.
-For 2014, the deadline is 6th January 2014.
+A. Yes please.
 As you may imagine, there is a great deal to organise: exam papers, interview schedules, sports matches and numbers for catering.
 We cannot accept applicants who simply arrive on the day.
 Just call us on 01547 530961 so we can send you an application form.